Hoppin’ John Recipe

 - 2 cloves garlic chopped

 - 1 pound smoked ham chopped

-- 2 tablespoon Cajun seasoning blend
+- 2 tablespoon Cajun seasoning blend (or more to taste)

 - 1 pound blackeyed peas sorted through, rinsed, soaked and drained